Intrauterine Device (IUD)

 - Insertion: a doctor inserts the IUD.

-- Follow up: a check six weeks after the insertion.
+- Follow up: your doctor may ask you to return for a check six weeks after the insertion.

 If you want to know more about IUDs, or what contraception might work best for you, you can speak with one of our friendly doctors.
 Click here to find your closest clinic and make an appointment.